 TracTuff RBB/ RBC Swirl Pot - V1

-The OG.
-Essentially a reproduction of what I ran on a personal vehicle back in 2011... just about the time TracTuff was born.
+The OG for the RBB/ RBC style cylinder head. a copy of the product I ran on my vehicle back in 2011... just about the time TracTuff was born.

 The space between the swirl pot and the flange makes the two forward-most mounting bolts a challenge to reach without the right tools.
 If you don't already own one, you may want to add a 6mm Stubby L-Key.

 NOTE: Made to Order - Contact for ETA - If you are interested in a specific design that varies from this, please email us at sales@tractuff.com.
-The 3 o'clock outlet position will NOT WORK with the shift linkage on a 2.0L.
+The 3 o'clock outlet position is no longer available due to shift linkage interference issues.
+Due to the location of the swirl pot's body to the 1/2" NPT heater outlet port, the 90° heater hose fitting does not fit.
+If you would like to retain heat, I can weld an outlet for an additional $30.

 Photo Courtesy of korean_kevin